ngehlert/ngx-rerender/README.md

 ````

 While this solves the two issues of the `ngIf` workaround (content blink and app-wide change detection) this is still not a nice solution.
-It is very hard to understand for others looking at your code, and also you always need to implement additional logic like index checks `ngIf="index === 0"` in order to prevent accidentally showing the component twice.
+It is very hard to understand for others looking at your code, and also you always need to implement additional logic like index checks `ngIf="index === 0"` in order to prevent accidentally showing the component multiple times.

 ## How
 I explained the basics in a detailed [Blog Post](https://developapa.com/add-my-link-here)